zowe/zlux-build/conda/README.md

 ## Initial Conda Setup

 If you have not installed Conda yet, it can be downloaded as an all-in-one package that has no extra dependencies, known as "miniconda".
-For Linux, Unix, and Windows, this can be downloaded at https://docs.conda.io/en/latest/miniconda.html For z/OS, Conda can be downloaded from Rocket Software at https://www.rocketsoftware.com/zos-open-source
+For Linux, Unix, macOS, and Windows, this can be downloaded at https://docs.conda.io/en/latest/miniconda.html For z/OS, Conda can be downloaded from Rocket Software at https://www.rocketsoftware.com/zos-open-source

 Conda will prompt during the install for certain setup options,